 George W. Bush & More Promises Not Kept

 George W. Bush, in his 2000 presidential campaign, promised to regulate and reduce carbon emissions.
-He governed far differently however.
+As President, however, he governed far differently.

 The Republican Reversal